John Tayer Bio

 Morgan Bierbaum Bio

-Morgan is a Colorado State University alumnus with a Bachelor's degree in Art & Art History.
-After leaving Fort Collins, she worked as a merchandising manager for a national retailer and as an operations assistant for a local manufacturing company before coming to the Chamber.
-As the Marketing Coordinator, Morgan designs and distributes many of the Chamber's print and digital communications and is thrilled to support the Chamber's efforts in promoting Boulder's economic vitality and community engagement.
-She is currently pursuing a master's degree in Strategic Communication at the University of Iowa online.
-In her very limited free time, you'll find her outdoors with her dogs or browsing local flea markets and used bookstores.
+Morgan is a Colorado State University alumnus with a Bachelor's degree in Art & Art History, as well as a Master's in Strategic Communication from the University of Iowa.
+She previously worked as a merchandising manager for a national retailer and as an operations assistant for a local manufacturing company before coming to the Chamber.
+As the Marketing Specialist, Morgan designs and distributes many of the Chamber's print and digital communications and is thrilled to support the Chamber's efforts in promoting Boulder's economic vitality and community engagement.
+In her free time, you'll find her outdoors with her dogs or browsing local flea markets and used bookstores.